Visualization of Roman APT products#

 With large programs, executing these loops serially becomes cumbersome.
 Given that each segment is independent, we can parallelize the processes.

-Note: if you have memory issues, consider increasing the batch size to niter=10 or more.
+Note: if you have memory issues, consider increasing the number of batches to niter=10 or more.

 # Number of batches